-How To Get Comps On A House: The guide provides several methods that you can use to find comparable properties.
+How To Get Comps On A House: The guide provides several methods that you can use to find comps.

 When flipping houses, the rehab costs can make or break the profitability of the deal.
 It is surprisingly common for property investors to overestimate the repair costs, partially due to inexperience, and partially because it makes the safety margin of the deal even greater.

 However, if your renovation cost estimates are too steep, you might be pricing yourself out of the deal before it even gets off the ground.
-For this reason, it makes sense to research all labor and repair costs in detail before inserting your final repair estimate into the 70% rule formula.
+For this reason, it makes sense to research all labor and repair costs in detail before inserting your final estimated repair costs into the 70 rule formula.

 Example of How To Use The 70% rule